balena-io/docs/pages/learn/more/anti-patterns.md

 ### Modifying the host’s systemd services via D-Bus

 While balenaOS provides lots of flexibility in terms of interacting with the host OS via D-Bus, with great power comes great responsibility.
-Since these interactions can potentially cause balenaOS devices to disconnect from {{ $names.cloud.lower }} or even fall offline, these API calls should be carefully guarded and carefully considered.
+Since these interactions can potentially cause balenaOS devices to disconnect from balenaCloud or even fall offline, these API calls should be carefully guarded and carefully considered.

 ### DoSing the supervisor with API requests